nv-legate/cupynumeric/docs/cupynumeric/source/user/Legate Task tutorial.rst

 =================

-Histogram computation involves counting how many data points fall into specific bins, which is useful in tasks like statistical analysis and image processing.
-In this example, Legate and CuPy are used to compute a histogram in parallel, with a key focus on the broadcast constraint.
+Histogram computation involves counting how many data points fall into specific bins, This is useful in tasks like statistical analysis and image processing.
+In this example, Legate and cuPyNumeric are used to compute a histogram in parallel, with a key focus on the ``broadcast`` constraint.
 Broadcasting ensures that the histogram array is not split across devices, allowing each GPU to access the full array and update it safely.
 This prevents partial updates and ensures correct aggregation